 Breaking out of the traditional tech hubs to find the next best cities for software engineers to hire remote developers isn’t a new idea.
 Distributed engineering teams can deliver financial savings by hiring in lower-cost markets, and DEI opportunities by tapping into more diverse populations.

 But for years, organizations have hesitated to embrace remote work, pointing to productivity and collaboration tradeoffs.
-That all changed in 2020.
 The COVID-19 pandemic radically changed the way the world works.
-Now, as more organizations consider making the shift to remote work permanent, many engineering leaders are turning to remote developer hiring as a core growth strategy for 2021.
+As more organizations consider making the shift to remote work permanent, many engineering leaders are turning to remote developer hiring as a core growth strategy for the next few years.

-While different companies have the ability to set the hiring bar at a level that makes sense to them, we also have a default set of scoring tiers, of which the top two (“Invite To Next Round,” and “Fast Track”) indicate that the candidates have successfully passed their interview and will most likely be moving forward in the hiring process.
+While different companies have the ability to set the hiring bar at a level that makes sense to them, we have a default set of scoring tiers.
+Out of these, the top two (“Invite To Next Round,” and “Fast Track”) indicate that the candidates have successfully passed their interview and will most likely be moving forward in the hiring process.

-Unsurprisingly, the three established tech hubs–Bay Area, New York, and Seattle–have the highest percentages of candidates pass the Karat interview (i.e. score in the top two tiers).
-Decades of tech-talent concentration around these hubs has created strong developer pipelines.
+Unsurprisingly, the three established tech hubs — Bay Area, New York, and Seattle — have the highest percentages of candidates pass the Karat interview (i.e. score in the top two tiers).
+Decades of tech-talent concentration around these hubs have created strong developer pipelines.